Frequently Asked Questions

 Who is eligible?

-We are happy to provide assistance and feedback for crafting a competitive application.
-If you would like support filling out this application, please reach out to Isabella Haywood, the competition administrator, no later than Monday, June 17th, at the link here.
+Yes, we are happy to provide assistance and feedback for crafting a competitive application.
+If you would like support filling out this application, please reach out to our team no later than May 23rd, at the link here.

 Business ideas may include a new business or an expansion of an existing business.
 Note that 501(c)3 nonprofits are not eligible.
 Applicants must be Southeast Alaska residents.